sdsc-ordes/technical-presentation/src/presentations/part-1/includes/1-foundation/first-project.md

 cargo new hello-world
 ```

-Cargo is the build tool for Rust.
-It includes a package manager, commands for
-initiating libraries/CLI etc.
+Cargo is the Rust package manager.
+Cargo downloads your Rust package’s dependencies, compiles your packages, makes distributable packages, and uploads them to crates.io, the Rust community’s package registry.

 ```bash
 cd hello-world